Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 You can assemble or purchase this board that provides 7 USB ports available to the MiSTer system.

-## 3. Optional Expansion boards

-Several cores require an external **[SDRAM board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/SDRAM-Board)** expansion to work, since they require more accurate memory timings than the BRAM and DDR3 RAM integrated in the DE10-Nano.
-As such, it is highly recommended that you build or purchase a SDRAM board to realise the full potential of MiSTer.

-There is also an optional **[I/O board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/IO-Board)** to provide more capabilities like VGA output for old monitors, analog audio, optional audio out, and Buttons/LEDs for external connections to integrate into enclosures.

-This board is fully optional (no core strictly requires it) but it may be convenient to plug audio output outside of HDMI (for example).

-Do note that as of late 2019, you no longer need the I/O board for analog video and audio output, they can be obtained from an inexpensive DAC via **[Direct Video](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Direct-Video)**.

-## 4. Cooling FPGA
+## 3. Cooling

 The hybrid ARM+FPGA chip has been found to get hot even when idling in the core menu, therefore some passive cooling is recommended.
-The main heat producer in the chip is the integrated dual-core ARM processor producing a constant heat regardless the FPGA core in use.
+The main heat producer in the chip is the integrated dual-core ARM processor producing a constant heat regardless of the FPGA core in use.

 The Cyclone V FPGA chip on the DE10-Nano board is industrial grade and supports up to 100°C, but for guaranteed long term usage without degrading its characteristics,  it's highly advisable to add at least a heatsink.